REBUILD OF THE KT-34 (Bottom Antenna on the tower)

 The KT34 in the photo at the right is the original 34 year old antenna.
 The photo on the left is of the re-engineered KT34M2 designed by M Square Antennas.
 The total modification cost $530 including the element separation replacement parts (I used almost all of the original tubing and boom), new mounting blocks and phasing rods.
 I have about 75 hours into the rebuild because of the difficulty of getting 10" reinforcement tubes out of the 6' long first tube of each element.
 This is a 34 year old antenna with lots of corrosion that had to be cleaned off by hand.
 However, it is a much better antenna now and worth all the effort.

-I go by Jim and I was licensed in 1978 and have been active on HF, VHF and UHF since then.
+My name is Jim and I was licensed in 1978 and have been active on HF, VHF and UHF since then.
 I enjoy HF on 20 meters and love 10 meters when it is open.
-I have recently been on 6 meters with my Yaesu FT-2000 and my 5 element M2 Yagi looking for 6 meter contacts.
+I have been on 6 meters the past three years with my Yaesu FT-2000 and my 5 element M2 Yagi looking for 6 meter contacts.

-My wife Christina is also licensed and is N6GTY (Green Tangled Yarn).
-I have 299 countries worked and 259 confirmed, but have not really been hunting DX much since 1995.
-Now that Cycle 24 is nearing it maximum, I hope to continue to grow the number worked and confirmed.
+I have 299 countries worked and 259 confirmed, but have not really been hunting DX much since 2003.
+Now that Cycle 24 is at it's maximum and starting down, I hope to continue to grow the number worked and confirmed.
+Cycle 24 has been a poor cycle, at least since I started working DX in 1978.

 Think about giving back to your community and have fun with ham radio, join an emergency radio services organization in your area!